wjh18/hugo-liftoff/README.md

 Create an `_index.md` file under `{your-project}/content/` if you haven't already.
 This is where you can customize the text of the hero section.

 In the frontmatter, add a `title` and `subtitle` which will be displayed in the hero section of the page.
+Optionally, add a `seo_title` to override `title` as the title tag.

 ## About Page